maxpou/maxpou.fr/content/pages/portfolio/index.md

 * Sources: [github.com/maxpou/gatsby-starter-morning-dew](https://github.com/maxpou/gatsby-starter-morning-dew)
 * [Demo](https://maxpou.github.io/gatsby-starter-morning-dew/)

-gatsby-starter-morning-dew is a [Gatsby](https://www.gatsbyjs.org/) starter for creating static blog/website.
+gatsby-starter-morning-dew is a [Gatsby](https://www.gatsbyjs.org/) theme and a starter for creating static blog/website.
 The code is written in React 16 and fetch data through a GraphQL API.

 Features / highlights:
 * Write posts/pages in Markdown